greg-raven/Department-21/_posts/2009-02-11-steven-wright-wrecks.md

 How come you don't ever hear about gruntled employees?
 And who has been dis-ing them anyhow?

-After eating, do amphibians need to wait an hour before getting OUT of the water?
+After eating, do amphibians need to wait an hour before getting *out* of the water?

 Why don't they just make mouse-flavored cat food?